keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * This is one of the last chapel services during the spring semester.
 This chapel celebrates sending at Southeastern and highlights students being sent.
 This is typically graduating students.
    * We also have begun to highlight number of students currently serving overseas as well.
 * In the Spring Semester, around the beginning of February, you will need to request graduation data and new student data from the IT department.

-Fall Semester:
-* In the Fall Semester, around the beginning of September, you will need to request graduation data and new student data from the IT department.
-* Gathering Chapel
-   * This chapel is one of the first chapel services of the Fall Semester.
-It highlights Southeastern's desire to GO and is the place that we introduce our lineup for mission trips to the students.
-   * You will help develop a form for this service and do whatever the director asks of you for this chapel.
-* HubSpot Renewal
-   * HubSpot renews on the 9th of November for 2023 to 2024.
-This is subject to change if we decide to renew early.
-You need to be aware of this date because you will be in charge of aiding the renewal process and communicating with HubSpot.

 Summer Semester:
 * No major events.
 The goal is to get caught up and prepared for the fall semester.